 Lost wages.
 This can cover both past lost wages, due to missing work for medical care and future lost wages, due to lost earning capacity resulting from ovarian cancer.

 Pain and suffering.
-An experienced attorney can help quantify pain and suffering in financial terms so plaintiffs are compensated for this aspect of damages.
+An experienced personal injury lawyer can help quantify in financial terms pain and suffering so the plaintiffs are compensated fairly.

 Loss of consortium.
-This is intended to compensate injured people for the damage their personal relationships have suffered due to their injuries.
+This means that people are compensated for the damage that their personal relationships have suffered after the injuries.

 Punitive damages in Florida for ovarian cancer talc powder lawsuits are intended to specifically punish the maker or distributor of talcum powder that contributed to injuries.
-Punitive damages can greatly increase financial recoveries in talc powder lawsuits.
-Consequently, these damages can be effective leverage in pretrial negotiations.
+These can greatly increase financial recoveries in these types of lawsuits.

-Johnson and Johnson and its talc supplier, Imerys Talc America are the two main companies involved in the talcum powder lawsuits.
+Johnson & Johnson and its talc supplier, Imerys Talc America are the two main companies involved in the talcum powder lawsuits.
 Lawsuits also include distributors and sellers of the products.

 Johnson and Johnson has been accused of conspiracy and failure to warn consumers of potential risks in light of internal documents presented in court, which proved that the company was aware of medical health concerns linked to talc.
 Yet, their subsequent actions have not been to remove talc, recall products, or place a warning on labels but instead to increase marketing efforts.
 (Source: Large verdicts against companies making and selling talcum powder products)